tachibanayu24/react-ts-atomicdesign-boilerplate/README.md

 # React TypeScript AtomicDesign Boilerplate

-This is a boilerplate for front-end development with React in TypeScript.
+This is a boilerplate for frontend development with React in TypeScript.

 It applies a component design pattern based on AtomicDesign, using Webpack for the bandler and styled-components for CSS.